Remote Senior Full-Stack Web Developer

 - AWS and Google Cloud Platform for infrastructure and hosting

-- Jira, Bitbucket, Slack for project management and source code control
+- Jira, GitHub, Slack for project management and source code control

-If your CV ticks the right boxes, we kick the interview process off by sending you our tech task spec in advance.
-This is so you can take a look and prepare questions ahead of the phone interview stage.
-You'll also be able to see if our tech stack or project difficulty is the right 'fit' for you and where you're at in your career.
+If your CV ticks the right boxes, we kick the interview process off by sending across a few initial questions, both general and CV-related.
+This is so you can prepare questions and answers ahead of the brief phone interview stage.

-Step 1 — Informal phone interview.
-This is where we give you a bit more of an introduction to the kinds of projects and clients we work on/with.
-We'll also ask some competency-based questions based on your CV.
+Stage 1 — Quick informal phone call (30~ mins).
+This is where we give you a bit more of an introduction to the kinds of projects and clients we work on/with, and we can cover off any initial questions you might have.

 We like to hear more about the technical aspects of your previous roles which is often missed from CVs.
 This will include questions about complex projects or APIs you've worked with: what went well, and what didn't.

 You'll be able to ask questions about the role, tech test, company, team, or clear anything else up.